 Why People Seek Psychotherapy

-Psychotherapy offers a secure, confidential place to discuss what's currently happening for you, any challenges & obstacles you are experiencing.
-Besides the issues you bring, the psychotherapy may also include looking at what you really want and what prohibits you, so far.
-Psychotherapy offers an external perspective, to gain a deeper understanding of you, and can offer guidance in overcoming your difficulties.
+Psychotherapy in London offers a secure, confidential space to discuss what's currently happening for you, any challenges and obstacles you are experiencing.
+Besides the issues you bring, the psychotherapy may also include looking at what else matters to you, what you really want and what prohibits you, so far.
+Psychotherapy offers an external perspective, to gain a deeper understanding of you, and can offer guidance in overcoming any difficulties.
 Psychotherapy also explores aspects of you, which may have been overlooked or have been hard to articulate, alongside any existential concerns.
-This may include help with crystallising your feeIings & thoughts, the known & unknown aspects of you, what matters to you.
-The therapy may also be helpful as a sounding board, so you can be heard & listened to, unburden, receive feedback, be understood, make new connections or sense of things.
+You may be in conflict with yourself and the psychotherapy may include help with crystallising your feelings and thoughts, the known and unknown aspects of you, what matters to you.
+The therapy may also be helpful as a sounding board, so you can be heard and listened to, unburden, be understood, receive feedback, make sense of things or heal what you need to heal.
 Psychotherapy also offers the opportunity to look at what you are experiencing inside.
 In the psychotherapy you may want to address in depth your core issues, the causes, not only the symptoms but also what all this means for you.
+(See also Aims & Benefits Of Counselling & Psychotherapy London)

-more about why people may seek psychotherapy ....
+More about why people may seek psychotherapy ....

 Issues People Bring to Psychotherapy

+Range Of Issues, Symptoms People May Bring To Psychotherapy As we overcome problems in one area, we can have more resources for addressing difficulties in other areas.
 The range of issues people bring to psychotherapy is infinite (see Issues & Transitions In Our Lives for a more comprehensive list).
 These may include:

 - Relationship psychotherapy & marriage guidance, commitment concerns, co-dependency (codependency)